dt-alliances-workshops/claat-mockup/workshop-markdown/aws-lab2/README.md

 ### 💥 **TECHNICAL NOTE**

-_We will not cover this, but organizations are establishing DevOps approaches and establishing Continuous Integration (CI) pipelines to build and test each service independently.
+<i>We will not cover this, but organizations are establishing DevOps approaches and establishing Continuous Integration (CI) pipelines to build and test each service independently.
 Then adding Continuous Deployment (CD) to the process too that vastly increase our ability to delivery features faster to our customers.
-Dynatrace has a number of solutions to support DevOps that you can read about [here](https://www.dynatrace.com/solutions/devops/)_
+Dynatrace has a number of solutions to support DevOps that you can read about [here](https://www.dynatrace.com/solutions/devops/)</i>

 ### 💥 **TECHNICAL NOTE**

-_Dynatrace sees a lot of demand for Lambda serverless compute service and a slew of new capabilities that you can read about in these [Dynatrace blogs](https://www.dynatrace.com/news/tag/aws-lambda/)_
+<i>Dynatrace sees a lot of demand for Lambda serverless compute service and a slew of new capabilities that you can read about in these [Dynatrace blogs](https://www.dynatrace.com/news/tag/aws-lambda/)</i>

 ### Checklist